Understanding the Effects of Menopause and How to Have a Lean, Healthy Body After 50

 • Selenium

-Pretty much all clients should at least be taking fish oil, D3, and K2, but everything else is based on your individual client’s needs.
+Pretty much all clients should at least be taking fish oil, vitamin D3, and vitamin K2, but everything else is based on your individual client’s needs.

-All that said, while it may be harder for postmenopausal clients to achieve impeccable body composition results, it’s certainly not impossible.
+All that said, while it may be harder for postmenopausal clients to achieve impeccable body composition, it’s not impossible.
 With all of the recommendations above, you can get your postmenopausal clients great results.

 References